A: The 'Knowledge and Human Development Authority'

 The KHDA could also go one step further, and also publish how many students achieve university places - and to which universities they go.

-At present schools are not required to publish the results.
-The only body that would have the power to make this happen would be the KHDA.
+A: At present schools are not required to publish the results.
+The only body that would have the power to make this happen on a federal level would be the MoE.
 While WSA acknowledges that looking at results in isolation would not necessarily reflect the value add that a school provides (selective schools will always perform better than non-selective), we do believe that external results are a key piece of information that parents themselves would like access to, and therefore should be available to them to be part of their decision making process.

 Note: The UK is moving away from league tables based on exam results, and to one based on Value Add.
 This is a measure of the difference a school actually makes.
 It measures what a child is expected to achieve on entrance, and what they actually get.
 A score above predicted results reflects positively.
 A score below suggests the schools is not doing all it could to help its students realise their potential.